Search

 Six: Treat Your Memory Practice like a Profession

-To be honest, the idea of memory techniques for students really doesn’t make that much sense.
+To be honest, the idea of memory techniques “for” students really doesn’t make that much sense to me.

-I suggest learners think of themselves as entrepreneurs, or at least investors.
+I suggest learners of all ages think of themselves as entrepreneurs, or at least investors.

 Yes, you’re learning and people who learn are called students.
 But often we use that image of the student to expect less of ourselves.